hashgraph/hedera-block-node/server/docs/design/block-verification.md

 ## Purpose

-The objective of the Block Verification feature of the block-node is to ensure that blocks received from consensus nodes are valid and have not been tampered with.
-This is done by re-calculating the block’s hash from its items and verifying that it matches the hash implied by the signature.
-If the computed hash does not match, the block is considered invalid.
+The purpose of the Block Verification feature is to ensure that blocks received from consensus nodes are valid and have not been tampered with.
+This is achieved by re-calculating the block hash and verifying it against the signature provided by the consensus node.

 ## Goals

-1) The block-node must re-create the block hash from its items and verify that it matches the expected hash derived from the block’s signature.
+1) The block-node must re-create the block hash from the block items and verify that it matches the hash implied by the signature.
-2) If verification fails, the block should be marked as invalid and appropriate error handling should be triggered.
+2) If verification fails, the block should be considered invalid, and appropriate error-handling procedures must be triggered.

 ## Terms